cdonke/CrackingTheCodingInterview/Hints.md

 ### 122 <a name="122"></a>
 Could a hash table be useful?

+### 126 <a name="126"></a>
+Can you do it iteratively?
+Imagine if you had two pointers pointing to adjacent nodes and they were moving at the same speed through the linked list.
+When one hits the end of the linked list, where will the other be?

 ### 130 <a name="130"></a>
 Can you do all three checks in a single pass?